dloscutoff/pip/Documentation/Operators.md

-**Note**: operators are listed in ASCII/alphabetical order.
+**Note**: operators are listed in ASCII order.
 For up-to-date precedence and associativity information, your best bet is to read the code: there's a reasonably human-readable precedence table in `operators.py`.

-U/B/T = Unary/Binary/Ternary

 ### Meta-operators